Integrating Azure Active Directory with applications getting started guide

 Integrating custom applications

-If you are writing a new application and want to assist developers in leveraging the power Azure AD, see Guiding developers.
+If you are writing a new application and want to assist developers in leveraging the power of Azure AD, see Guiding developers.

 If you want to add your custom application to the Azure Application Gallery, see “Bring your own app” with Azure AD Self-Service SAML configuration.